julia-broadbent/intro-to-genome-browsers/episodes/03_UCSC_setup.md

 - Other tools can be accessed from within the browser window

-In the following instructions, we will mostly navigate through successive lower levels from the pull down menu from the top toolbar.
-An example of the notation used in this workshop: the below indicates that you should select <ins>Genome Browser</ins> from the top tool bar and then click on <ins>Reset all user settings</ins>.
+In the following instructions, we will mostly navigate through successive lower levels from the pull-down menu from the top toolbar.
+Code-style text indicates buttons to click or options to select from a pull-down menu, with successive instructions indicated by > .
+For example: the below indicates that you should select <ins>Genome Browser</ins> from the top tool bar and then click on <ins>Reset all user settings</ins>.

 `Toolbar     >     Genome Browser    >     Reset all user settings`